 Hey folks!
 Transparency Disclosure- Some of the links in this article are affiliate links.
 That means I’ll receive a small commission if you decide to click on it and buy something.
 Don’t worry, it doesn’t cost you anything extra!

 My bucket list included Budapest for a number of years.
 Despite this, I didn’t have anything planned.
-I didn’t do any research on “things to do in Budapest” prior to my trip either.
-I just wanted to see the city.
+I didn’t do any research on how to spend the day in Budapest prior to my trip.
 I was happy to simply explore the city.

 I was staying on the Buda side of the Danube River, so I took the tram up towards Buda Castle to explore the surrounding area.
 As I walked along the cobblestone streets checking out the souvenir shops, a colorful sign caught my attention: